-Contentious and ambiguous: two words to describe the relationship between large-scale mining and development.
-'Contentious' because mining has so often delivered adverse social, environment and economic effects for the many, but only significant gains for the few; ambiguous because of the abiding sense, among local populations as much as development professionals, that just maybe mining could contribute much more.
+Contentious and ambiguous: two words which describe the relationship between large scale mining and development.
+'Contentious' because mining has so often delivered adverse social, environmental and economic effects for the many, but significant gains only for the few; 'ambiguous' because of the abiding sense, among local populations as much as development professionals, that just maybe mining could contribute much more.
 In the coexistence of such divergent feelings about mining and its human and environmental impacts lie the seeds of much conflict.
-In this paper we explore these contested arguments about the implications of mining for development, explain why the existence of so much conflict around mining should not be a surprise, and suggest that, notwithstanding nuanced conceptual arguments about the potential benefits of mining, there are many reasons to expect that it will continue to trigger protest.
+In this article we explore these contested arguments about the implications of mining for development, explain why the existence of so much conflict around mining should not be a surprise, and suggest that, notwithstanding nuanced conceptual arguments about the potential benefits of mining, there are many reasons to expect that it will continue to trigger protest.

-To the professional, westernised and activist eye, it might seem obvious that large-scale mining is bad for human development.
-Mines have been associated with appalling labour conditions and, in the southern African case, whole regional economies organised around political and territorialising instruments designed to keep labour cheap and controllable.
+To the professional, westernized and activist eye, it might seem obvious that large-scale mining is bad for human development.
+Mines have been associated with appalling labour conditions and, in the southern African case, whole regional economies organized around political andterritorializing instruments designed to keep labour cheap and controllable.
 Mining has also been associated with palpably unsustainable patterns of development and growth.
-The examples are legion: Potosí, Bolivia - once comparable in size to London and a hive of extractive activity, now the poor capital of a chronically impoverished department, ironically now undergoing another mining boom; Appalachia - geologically wealthy yet one of the US's poorest regions; the first author's own Stoke-on-rent, a one-time mining-pottery-iron and steel complex that he watched unravel and hollow out during his teenage years; and La Oroya, a Peruvian smelter town at the nodal point in a regional economy of mining, declared by the Blacksmith Institute as one of the ten most polluted places in the world (Blacksmith Institute, 2007; BBC, 2006).
-Air pollutants are so concentrated in La Oroya that children are bussed out of town during the day so they do not have to breathe within the city limits (O'Shaughnessy, 2007).
+The examples are legion and include: Potosí, Bolivia - once comparable in size to London and a hive of extractive activity, now the poor capital of a chronically impoverished department, ironically now undergoing another mining boom; Appalachia - geologically wealthy yet one of the USA's poorest regions; the first author's own Stoke-on-Trent, a one-time mining-pottery-iron and steel complex that he watched unravel and hollow out during his teenage years; and La Oroya, a Peruvian smelter town at the nodal point in a regional economy of mining, declared by the Blacksmith Institute to be one of the ten most polluted places in the world (Blacksmith Institute, 2007; also BBC, 2006).
+Air pollutants are so concentrated in La Oroya that children are bussed out of town during the day so they don't have to breathe within the city limits (O'Shaughnessy, 2007).